The Future of Ad Creative is Data-Driven

 Interdepartmental Value

-The insights provided by data-driven creative analysis can prove beneficial to other departments within your organization outside of marketing, like Client Services and Product Teams.
+The insights provided by data-driven creative analysis can prove beneficial to other departments within your organization outside of marketing, like Customer Services and Product Teams.

 Take a meal subscription service, for example.
 After surfacing learnings from previously produced video ads, they came to a beguiling conclusion.
 They recognized their ads performed best when featuring chicken or cheese on screen.
 Sharing this fact with their Product team can provide vital truths about their customer’s preferences.
 That can be used to make their service even more enticing, like updating their menus to reflect exactly what their consumers are craving.